ibmresilient/resilient-community-apps/fn_secureworks_ctp/README.md

 <p>
 The Secureworks CTP Functions for Resilient includes:

-* A poller component that continuously brings Secureworks CTP tickets into Resilient as incidents
+* A poller component that continuously checks the Secureworks CTP endpoint for new tickets and brings ticket into Resilient as incidents.
+Ticket worklogs and attachments are also created in the Resilient incident as notes and attachments.
 *  Function to close a ticket in Secureworks when the corresponding Resilient incident is closed.